 Finally parts are raised into the cooling coil area to allow the solvent to quickly dry and and then raised through a second layer of freeboard coils near the very top of the vapor degreaser that insure complete drying and the recapture of the solvent from the parts.

 Desiccants are used to absorb the water found in humid conditions to reduce or eliminate condensation.
 It can also be added directly to liquids to absorb the water content from the fluid.
 We are used to seeing the small white bags of desiccant found in packaging for everything from shoes to electronic equipment.
 Most of this desiccant is silica – typically in gel form.
 Other common substances used as desiccants are activated charcoal and calcium chloride.

 The desiccant used in vapor degreasers is 3 Angstrom Molecular Sieve, small pellets of zeolite clay.
 Like all desiccants, the zeolite clay adsorbs water from the solvent, and may be reused by baking it dry.
 Desiccants are most often used in a vapor degreaser if the solvent contains an alcohol.
 This is often the case with solvents used for defluxing processes on soldered boards and leads.
 Water found in the separator extracts the alcohol from the solvent and in turn the water and alcohol are absorbed by the zeolite clay.
 If a degreaser is operated in a very humid environment, a desiccant may be needed to effectively remove the water from the solvent.

 Excellence in industrial parts washers

-Contact a parts washer expert today to learn more about how you can bring high-quality parts washing to your manufacturing workflow.
+Contact a parts washer expert today to learn more about how you can bring a high-quality parts washing station to your manufacturing workflow.